knoxxs/knoxxs.github.io/_posts/2015-05-24-garbage-collection.markdown

 > If an object with a finalizer becomes unreferenced, and its finalizer is run, the garbage collector must in some way ensure that it never runs the finalizer on that object again.
 If that object is resurrected by its own finalizer or some other object's finalizer and later becomes unreferenced again, the garbage collector must treat it as an object that has no finalizer.

+More about finalization can be found at [How to Handle Java Finalization's Memory-Retention Issues - See more at: http://www.devx.com/Java/Article/30192#sthash.fLBHOsXe.dpuf](http://www.devx.com/Java/Article/30192).

 ## The Reachability Lifecycle of Objects

 In versions prior to 1.2, every object on the heap is in one of three states from the perspective of the garbage collector: reachable, resurrectable, or unreachable.